aradhakrishnanGFDL/CatalogBuilder/doc/usage.rst

 How to ingest using Intake-ESM
 ------------------------------

-**Import needed packages - depends on what your python analysis needs**
+**Import needed packages - depends on what your python analysis needs.
+Only intake and intake-esm are necessary for data exploration with intake-esm package**

 .. code-block:: python